Multi-state Practice & FAQs

 Restricted License or Restricted Privilege to Practice

-- The suspension of a Privilege to Practice by one state removes the Privilege to Practice in ALL Compact states.
+• Suspension of the Privilege to Practice by one state removes the Privilege to Practice in all Compact states until resolved.

 Frequently Asked Questions